 Like the Lorax, I speak for the trees, and this Lorax says don’t waste your Christmas tree – recycle it!
 Christmas is over.
-It’ll soon be time to un-decorate the tree, drag it out to the curb and let the trash guys do their thing.
+It’s time to un-decorate the tree, drag it out to the curb and let the trash guys do their thing.
 But not so fast!
 A Christmas tree has many uses after the holiday season is over.
-For one, it makes ideal cover for small birds as they face the coming winter. … [Read more...]
+For one, it makes ideal cover for small birds as they face the coming winter.
+On a … [Read more...]

 - « Previous Page